 Namibia doesn’t allow fracking.
 This makes sense because it is a desert country, i.e. has water scarcity.
 ReconAfrica’s Area of Interest (AOI) in northeastern Namibia is a very thinly populated dry desert.
 What little water flows through there, is part of the headwaters of the iconic Okavango delta, a UNESCO World Heritage site.

 Geologists are employed by oil companies to predict where hydrocarbons (oil and gas) are ‘ahead of the drill’.
 Because drilling is expensive, companies acquire the maximum amount of geologic information using cheaper methods (hands-on fieldwork, seismic data, aeromagnetic data, gravity data) to get the best possible understanding of the geology before making the decision to drill.

 Seismic exploration uses shock waves set off by the explosives that travel through the subsurface, bounce off differentially from rocks that have different densities and are then reflected back, thus forming an image of the stratigraphy (layers) and structure (folds and faults) of the subsurface.
 Good quality seismic data may also indicate the presence of hydrocarbons.
 In the distant past, before the availability of such advanced imaging technology, companies sometimes just sunk a well because they thought they understood the geology well enough.
 This process is called wildcatting.
 It doesn’t really happen anymore because the risk of wasting a lot of money on drilling in the wrong place is too high.
-ReconAfrica drilled two test wells (in May and June of this year) before collecting seismic data (which they started doing in July).
+ReconAfrica drilled two test wells (in May and June of this year) before collecting seismic data (July and August).

 A sedimentary basin results when the earth’s crust descends and surrounding high land erodes and the sediments drain into the newly formed topographic low.
 The land erodes and the sediments are deposited in the basin.
 The sediments may contain organic rich intervals, also called strata.